Applying is easy and you can get started online.

 Your support ensures that future church leaders can pursue their call to ministry today.

-Skinner frequently speaks and teaches at conferences, on college and seminary campuses, and in congregations.
-He is an ordained minister in the Presbyterian Church (USA).
+Ordained as a teaching elder in the Presbyterian Church (USA), Skinner frequently teaches at conferences, on college and seminary campuses, and in congregations.

 Westminster John Knox Press (2010)